-The Jerome Foundation is seeking a temporary part-time Program Associate based in the New York City metro area beginning January 3, 2022 for a period not to exceed 11 (eleven) months of employment.
+The Jerome Foundation is seeking a temporary part-time Program Associate based in Minnesota beginning January 3, 2022 for a period not to exceed 11 (eleven) months of employment.
 This is an exciting moment at the Foundation, as it examines its longer-term values, mission and commitment to racial equity and anti-racism, and contemplates a larger administrative reorganization.
 During the period of employment, the Foundation will also launch another round of the Jerome Hill Artist Fellowships program, prepare for a next round of organizational applications and consider possible additional special initiatives or grants.

 This position requires strong writing skills, confidence and experience in public speaking and making public presentations, an eye for precision and detail, administrative skills and active listening experience.
 This position will be a temporary role within the Foundation’s Program Staff, responsible for communicating with artists and arts organizations, assisting with panel meeting logistics, participating in philanthropic community meetings, conducting site visits, attending performances/exhibitions, documenting meetings and preparing materials for Board of Director meetings, among other responsibilities.

 This position is designed to test a potential new staff structure embracing part time staff in both Minnesota and New York City, while affording a temporary Program Associate the opportunity to become acquainted with the inner works of a Foundation.
 Recognizing the temporary nature of this experiment in staffing, the Program Associate should have no expectations of continued employment with the Foundation.
 The temporary position is at-will in nature, not renewable, and not a prelude to full time or ongoing employment after the temporary role ends.